Add or manage Monitor Views

 This permission regulates, if end-users in the selected Roles, can view metrics on Resources.
 This setting is currently applied to the whole set of included Resources, default = inherited -> not allowed.

 This permission regulates, if end-users in the selected Roles, can view historical records for the Resources.
-By allowing this feature, the end-user will be able to see how all and individual resources have changed state within Nodinite over time.
+By allowing this feature, the end-user is able to see how all and individual resources have changed state within Nodinite over time.
 The history is limited by a system parameter DaysToKeepMonitorEvents in the configuration database for Nodinite.

 In this section: